gluster/redant/CONTRIBUTING.md

 4. Fetch the latest changes. `git fetch upstream`.
 5. Rebase it to the local clone. `git rebase upstream/main`

-Now, step 1-3 once done need not be repeated more than once as once they're done, you can just run the fetch and rebase just to update your local with remote upstream. [ Don't forget to update your forked upstream with these latest changes in the `main` ]
+Now, step 1-3 once done need not be repeated more than once as once they're done, you can just execute the fetch and rebase command to update your local with remote upstream. [ Don't forget to update your forked upstream with these latest changes in the `main` ]

 The following steps are to be done every time a new PR is being acted upon.